Skip to Content

 When the onions are almost ready to harvest, they will start to slump over

 All of the magic takes place below the soil, so how do you know when it’s time to harvest?
 Onions take anywhere from 80-110 days to mature depending on variety.
-For the most part this means late summer (usually around late August/early September for me) will be harvest time.
+For the most part, this means late summer (usually around late August/early September for me) will be harvest time.

 You will notice the green tops start to turn a little yellow and start slumping over.
-With your hand or the back of your rake, knock all the stems down so they are laying on ground.
-Let them sit like this for a couple days.
-This signals to the plant growing time is over and any remaining energy will get diverted to the bulb.
+With your hand or the back of your rake, knock all the stems down so they are laying on the ground.
+Let them sit like this for a couple of days.
+This signals to the plant that growing time is over and any remaining energy will get diverted to the bulb.

 Carefully dig the onions up on a warm, dry day.
 Leave the stalks still attached to the onion and gently brush off as much dirt as you can.
 Hang the onions up by the stalks to dry until the stalks turn brown and the outer layer of onion skin is papery and dry.
 The top of the onion neck should be closed tightly.
-This could take a couple days.
+This could take a couple of days.
 The ideal location for them is a warm, dry place, out of direct sunlight.
-I like to sling them over the fence.
+I like to sling them over my picket fence.

-Brush off any remaining dirt before storage; the more dirt left on the skin, the more moisture left and the faster your onions will rot.
+Brush off any remaining dirt before storage.
+The more dirt left on the skin, the more moisture left and the faster your onions will rot.
 Any onions that have soft spots should be separated and eaten first.
 If you store just one soft, uncured onion with the others it can start a chain reaction, rotting all the onions in the bin.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.